-I am a veteran of numerous political campaigns and organizations over the past decade.
-In 2004 I did field organizing and GOTV coordination in Ann Arbor/Washtenaw County for the Michigan Coordinated Campaign, I also served as the Secretary for the Washtenaw County Democratic Party.
-I was the Internet Communications Director for Senator Stabenow’s successful re-election campaign in Michigan in 2006.
-In 2007-8 I served as Internet Director for the Coalition for Progress 527 - the largest PAC in the history of Michigan (which helped take back and hold the State House from '06-'10), as well as designing and setting up the 50 State Blog project for BlogPAC nationally, and consulting for then-Congressman Mark Schauer's successful campaign and other congressional races.
-In the latter half of 2008 I was the Interim Executive Director for the New Organizing Institute in Washington DC, the national new media training organization for the progressive movement.
-In 2009-10 the AFL-CIO sent me to the key state of Arkansas, to do communications and new media work around the labor law reform and health care reform fights.
-In 2010 I was the New Media Director for the Bill Halter for U.S. Senate primary campaign, which used the Internet in innovative ways and raised over 3.5 million dollars online in 3 1/2 months.
-I served as the Director of the Secretary of State Project national 527 in the remainder of the 2010 cycle.
-In 2011 I consulted for the Progressive Kick national PAC, and then joined PowerThru.
+I'm a veteran of many great campaigns and non-profit organizations over the past decade.
+In 2004 I started off organizing my Ann Arbor precinct for the Democrats, then the 4th ward, and worked up to GOTV Election Day organizing across Washtenaw County.
+I then served as the Secretary for the Washtenaw County Democratic Party the following year as well as serving on the County Executive Committee and on the Michigan Democratic Party State Central Committee.
+I also became a partner in MichiganLiberal.com, and helped run a major Michigan political blog and do Michigan blogger organizing for a couple years.
+In 2006 I moved to East Lansing to be Senator Stabenow's Internet Communications Director for her successful re-election campaign, which won statewide approval convincingly by nearly 16 points.
+In 2007-8 I started up my own consulting shop and was Internet Director for the Coalition for Progress 527 (the largest PAC in the history of Michigan, which helped take back and hold the House from '06-'10), as well as designing and setting up the 50 State Blog project for BlogPAC nationally, and consulting for then-Congressman Mark Schauer's successful campaign and other congressional races.
+In the latter half of 2008 I moved to Washington DC as the Interim Executive Director for the New Organizing Institute in Washington DC, the groundbreaking national new media training organization for the progressive movement.
+In 2009-10 the AFL-CIO sent me to the key state of Arkansas to fight for passage of health care reform and labor law reform through the U.S. Senate.
+In 2010 I was the New Media Director for the Bill Halter for U.S. Senate primary campaign in Arkansas, which used the Internet in innovative ways and raised over 3.5 million dollars online in 3 1/2 months to fight for progressive Democratic values.
+I then was Director of the Secretary of State Project national 527 in the remainder of the 2010 cycle, which worked on important Secretary of State races around the country to support candidates that would protect our right to vote.
+In 2011 I joined forces with PowerThru and moved back home to Ann Arbor.
 In the 2012 cycle I worked with a variety of national non-profits, primarily USAction/TrueMajority - a multi-issue national online powerhouse with over 500K members, and also We Are Wisconsin during the critical 2011 Senate recalls, and African American Voter REP in the leadup to election day - the largest urban voter registration and participation project targeting African Americans in the state of California.
-In the 2014 cycle I worked with several campaigns around the country again, rolling out websites and advising on strategy on federal and statewide races in several states including Michigan, Montana, Nebraska, and California.
+In the 2014 cycle I worked with several campaigns around the country again, rolling out websites and advising on strategy on federal and statewide races in states including Michigan, Montana, Nebraska, and California.

-Many of my presentations can be seen in written form on the PowerThru blog.
+Many of my presentations and trainings can be seen in written form on the PowerThru blog.
 In 2012 I helped rewrite the Democracy for America training manual's online organizing chapter, including contributing two new sections on online advertising and fundraising.
 Both of those sections are cross-posted on our blog.
 I also rewrote and updated the online organizing training for Camp Wellstone, and Camp Wellstone's Advanced Campaign Management School at the end of 2013.